Home

 With perennial weeds, their survival is attributed to well developed root systems, rhizomes and stolon production, or seed.
 Some weeds will use a combination of all three.

-Some weeds are capable of growing in compacted, rocky or nutrient depleted soils.
+Many weeds are very capable of growing in highly compacted, rocky or nutrient depleted soils.
 They can survive under conditions that would kill other plant life.

 Quackgrass is a grassy weed that emits chemicals from its roots that harms the other plants around it.
 This helps quackgrass to get established and gain the upper hand.
-These and other unique qualities of lawn weeds are part of the reason lawn weeds are so common and wide spread.
+These and other unique qualities of lawn weeds.
+These are part of the reason lawn weeds are so common.

-The pages throughout this lawn weed section will help you identify common lawn weeds and the best methods of controlling them.
+If getting rid of weeds is your primary focus, then the pages in this lawn weed section will help you identify common lawn weeds and the best methods of controlling them.
 When you remember about 75% of weed control is non-chemical, it makes weed control much safer and easier in the long run.
-Cultural practices that emphasize a thick, vigorous turf will leave little room for lawn weeds to germinate and grow.
+Cultural practices that emphasize a thick, vigorous turf will leave little room for many weeds to germinate and grow.

 Crabgrass and Foxtails- Annual Grassy Weeds